wso2/docs-ei/en/streaming-integrator/docs/examples/cdc-for-mysql.md

 The Streaming Integrator (SI) allows you to capture changes to a data base table, in a streaming manner.

 This tutorial takes you through the different modes and  options you could use to perform Change Data Capturing (CDC) using the SI.
 In this tutorial, you will be using a MySQL datasource.

+!!!Tip
+    To use a different database, refer [dependencies for CDC](https://github.com/siddhi-io/siddhi-io-cdc#dependencies) and add corresponding driver jars.
+In addition to that, modify the JDBC URL accordingly, in `url` parameter in all Siddhi applications.

 #### Listening mode and Polling mode